robamler/dontprint/README.md

 -------------------------------
 Amazon and Kindle are trademarks or registered trademarks of Amazon.com, Inc. or its affiliates.
 Zotero is the trademark of George Mason University.
-Mozilla and Firefox are trademarks or registered trademarks of the Mozilla Foundation.
+Mozilla and Mozilla Firefox are trademarks or registered trademarks of the Mozilla Foundation.
-Google and Gmail are trademarks or registered trademarks of Google Inc.
+Google and Google Chrome are trademarks or registered trademarks of Google Inc.
 The developer of Dontprint is not affiliated with any of the aforementioned institutions.